 Another smart way to automate your savings is to sign up for a bank account that allows you to save each time you swipe.

 Not to toot our own horn again, but at Chime, you have the option to round up each debit card transaction, helping you save money without thinking about it.

-Say you make a purchase for $4.75 — we’ll take 25 cents from your Spending Account and deposit it into your Automatic Savings Account.
+Say you make a purchase for $4.75 — we’ll take 25 cents from your Checking Account and deposit it into your Automatic Savings Account.
 The money will add up over time, without you even noticing it’s gone.

 5. Slowly increase your contributions

 Once you’ve set up your automatic transfers, your future is basically on auto-pilot.
 All you need to do is check your accounts regularly — perhaps every week, then eventually every month — to make sure everything’s running smoothly.